Inferis/Inferis.github.io/content/posts/2015-10-01-and-so-it-begins.md

 ## Finally

 And in closing, a small fun fact: **all** jobs/projects I have had since 2008 were via an (indirect) Twitter link.
 Somebody I knew on Twitter had a job for me, or knew somebody who had.
 Or people who knew me via Twitter passed on my credentials to companies looking for a job.
 And even this new job started out with a reply to a tweet, albeit via email.
-So yeah: you can say a lot about Twitter, but it surely facilitated a lot of my work.
+So yeah: you can say a lot about Twitter (as a tool), but it surely facilitated a lot of my career.